-Lift, divide and replant herbaceous perennials that have finished flowering.
+- Lift, divide and replant herbaceous perennials that have finished flowering.
 Most perennials benefit from dividing every 2-3 years.
 Replant only the youngest bits and discard the old woody middles.
-Improve the soil with compost when planting and water in well to get them re-established.
+Improve the soil with compost when planting and water well to get them re-established.

 A family planting up a hanging basket together

-Buy pot feet and put under your outdoor containers so that the pots drain well in winter.
-Remove saucers.
+- Buy pot feet and put them under your outdoor containers so that the pots drain well in winter.
+Remove any saucers.